Below is a list of frequently asked questions about Skanska by topic or area. If you do not find the question you are looking for, please contact us.

 Do you have a Code of Conduct?

 Yes, in 2002 Skanska's first Code of Conduct was published.
 In 2008 a revised Code of Conduct was approved by the Board of Directors of Skanska AB.
 During 2009 Skanska's Code of Conduct program was upgraded throughout the Skanska Group.
+In 2016 we launched our latest Code of Conduct.
 Read more at Ethics.

 Do you have any examples of projects incorporating aspects of Sustainability?